ESEE-6 Knife Analysis and Review

 Unlike many knife companies, ESEE does not release a new knife simply because it looks good on paper.
-Instead, they personally field test each new prototype before it makes it to the production stage.
-Then, based upon feedback, they tweak the final design and the knife is placed into production.
+Instead, they field test each new prototype before it makes it to the production stage.
+Then, based upon feedback, they tweak the final design and they place the knife into production.

 Also, you can choose from a variety of blades with serrated or non-serrated edges.
-In addition, this knife also features a very ergonomic, full-tang, grip shape with handle slabs made from canvas Micarta (Rucarta) with an exposed pommel and a lanyard loop on the end and it includes a Kydex sheath w/clip plate.
+In addition, this knife also has an extremely ergonomic, full-tang, grip shape with handle slabs made from canvas Micarta (Rucarta) with an exposed pommel and a lanyard loop on the end and it includes a Kydex sheath w/clip plate.

 For instance, the drop point blade shape is one of my favorites because the tip of the blade is situated out of the way when skinning game so you can see exactly what you are doing and thus, you have the greatest amount of control over the knife which is very important when you need to preserve the hides intact for later use.

 Yet, it transitions into a beautiful sweep with the perfect angle near the tip for skinning game.
 However, I am not entirely certain why the designer decided to grind such a large choil into the blade instead of incorporating the small ricasso used on the ESEE-5.